rousseau/neoSeg/README.md

 ## Introduction

-This repository contains the work during my PhD, titled "Automatic segmentation of the cortical surface in neonatal brain MRI".
+This repository contains the work during the PhD of Carlos Tor-Díez, titled "Automatic segmentation of the cortical surface in neonatal brain MRI".
 It includes two main contributions:

 - **patchBasedSegmentation.py**, where several methods of label fusion (the final step of the multi-atlas segmentation approaches) are performed, including IMAPA [1].
 - **topologicalCorrection.py**, where a topological correction for segmentation is presented, which consists in a multi-scale, multi-label homotopic deformation [2].